 For example, text analysis can help you analyze customer feedback, like open-ended responses in NPS surveys, and make improvements based on first-hand information from your clients.
 If your customer service receives low scores, for instance, text analysis can be used to dig deeper into the reasons for these results, allowing you to know exactly what is going wrong.
 Maybe your customers were expecting to reach a person instead of a machine whenever they need assistance, or maybe they were kept waiting too long before getting their first response.
 Knowing the why behind your stats and scores allows you to make smart decisions that increase customer satisfaction.

 Businesses can also use text analysis to automate internal tasks that teams carry out manually.
 In customer service, for example, text analysis can help you automate your ticket tagging process and route tickets to the most appropriate agent.
 This makes companies more efficient, by saving agents valuable time and allowing them to focus their talents on delivering better customer experiences.

 There are two main text analysis models: text classification and text extraction.
 Text classification consists of assigning predefined tags or categories to a text, based on its content.
 Text extraction, on the other hand, is the process of extracting relevant information like keywords, company names, prices, and product specifications from unstructured text.
 Each of these models contains different applications, some of which we’ve mentioned below:

-- Topic analysis: this text classification model identifies frequent themes or topics in a text.
+Topic analysis: this text classification model identifies frequent themes or topics in a text.
 You can use a topic classifier to categorize incoming support tickets, product reviews, and NPS responses, among other types of text.
-For example:

 “I love this app!
 It’s very intuitive: it took me just a few minutes to set it up” → this product review would be tagged as Ease of Use.